isomerpages/pa-cdcvouchers/_donate-cdc-vouchers/FAQs for Donation.md

 <div>

-<p> From 1 December 2025 until 31 January 2026, residents will be able to pledge their donation of the balance CDC Vouchers 2025 to a preferred charity.</p>
+<p> From 1 December 2025 until 31 January 2026, residents will be able to pledge their donation of their balance CDC Vouchers 2025 to a preferred charity.</p>

 <p>